Aypac/Arduino-TR-064-SOAP-Library/README.md

 For illustration and examples, please also visit the [Wiki](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki), my [instructable](http://www.instructables.com/id/Who-Is-Home-Indicator-aka-Weasley-Clock-Based-on-T/) and of course the [examples folder](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/tree/master/examples).

-If you need further guidance, please check out the [Wiki](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki) if that doens't help, please don't hesistate to [open an issue here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new).
+If you need further guidance, please check out the [Wiki](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki) if that doesn't help, please don't hesistate to [open an issue here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new).
 Please create a pull request (or, if you don't know how, an issue) if you made something cool with this library and want to provide it as an example.

 ## Known routers with TR-064 interface
 If you know more, please let me know!